tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/欠费说明_intl.md

 Note:
 -  If your account falls into arrears and COS service is suspended, **you will still continue to be billed for occupied storage** untill your data is destroyed.
 -  Data cannot be recovered once destroyed.
--  Service will  automatically resume when your account is positiv
+-  Service will  automatically resume when your account is positive
 -  You can avoid unnecessary charges by deleting data on COS that you no longer use.